Liam Salter: 2017

 12-months later however, Salter was part of the Hull Kingston Rovers' side that won promotion back to the Super League, at the first time of asking following relegation the season prior.

 2018

 Salter as of the 2018 season was Hull Kingston Rovers' longest-serving player.
 It was revealed on 10 October 2018, that Salter would be departing Hull Kingston Rovers following a restructure of the club's on field personnel.

-York City Knights (2019 - present)
+York City Knights (2019 - 2021)

 2019

 It was revealed on 23 October 2018, that Salter had agreed a deal to play for the York City Knights in the Championship ahead of the 2019 season.

 Salter made his début for the York City Knights against the Toronto Wolfpack on 3 February 2019, the game played at Bootham Crescent ended in a 0-14 victory for the Canadians.
 Salter scored his first try for the York City Knights on 17 February 2019, in a 56-0 victory over the Barrow Raiders.